 201–1 Direct economic value generated and distributed

-Net sales in 2019 totaled SEK 49,936 (52,454 ) million.
-Boliden has developed the description of the company’s value creation and has, therefore, redefined some of the economic indicators from those used in previous GRI reports.
+Net sales in 2020 totaled SEK 56,321 (49,936) million.
 All of the indicators are reported with two comparative years.
-Boliden also reports revenues and operating profit per business unit, and tax payments per country in the Annual and Sustainability Report.
+Boliden also reports revenues and operating profit per Business Unit, and tax payments per country in its Annual and Sustainability Report.

 201–2 Financial implications and other risks and opportunities in the organization’s activities due to climate change

-Boliden’s goal is to be a sustainable first link in a metal value chain – and to achieve this by investing in modern technology and developing safe and energy efficient low carbon processes.
+Boliden’s goal is to be a sustainable first link in the metal value chain – and to achieve this by investing in modern technology and developing safe and energy efficient low-carbon processes.

-Metals production is a very energy-intensive process that generates both direct and indirect carbon dioxide emissions.
-Boliden’s direct carbon dioxide emissions primarily arise from the metallurgical processes, transportation, and heating requirements.
-The indirect carbon dioxide emissions derive from purchased electricity.
-To address the climate change issue, Boliden takes part in development projects focusing on, for example, improving heat recovery, the further electrification of transports, and trials involving replacing fossil fuels with biofuels in process applications.
+Climate change risks and opportunities are both physical and financial.
+Assessments performed 2020 on physical climate risks show that Boliden´s sites do not face severe physical risks due to climate change.
+Metals production is a energy-intensive process that generates both direct and indirect carbon dioxide emissions.
+Boliden’s direct carbon dioxide emissions primarily arise from metallurgical processes, transportation, and heating requirements.
+Indirect carbon dioxide emissions derive from purchased electricity.
+To address the climate change issue, Boliden has several development projects ongoing.
+For more information see the Climate chapter in this Sustainability index.